tanchunsiong/zoom-sdk-open-guide/README.md

 ### Commonly asked code samples related to REST API
+1. How do I download a cloud recording?

 Meeting SDK
 -----------

 ### Commonly asked code samples related to Meeting SDK
 1. How do I force a Meeting to end after xx number of minutes?
+2. How do I calculate number of minutes used in a month?

 Video SDK
 ---------

 ### Commonly asked code samples related to Video SDK
 1. How do I force a Session to end after xx number of minutes?
+2. How do I calculate number of minutes used in a month?